Halliburton (NYSE:HAL) Price Target Raised to $33.00

-Halliburton (NYSE:HAL) had its price target raised by Susquehanna Bancshares from $32.00 to $33.00 in a note issued to investors on Tuesday, Stock Target Advisor reports.
-Susquehanna Bancshares’ target price indicates a potential upside of 15.42% from the company’s previous close.
+Halliburton (NYSE:HAL) had its target price increased by Citigroup from $30.00 to $33.00 in a research report sent to investors on Tuesday morning, PriceTargets.com reports.
+They currently have a buy rating on the oilfield services company’s stock.

-A number of other research analysts have also issued reports on HAL.
-Morgan Stanley upgraded shares of Halliburton from an “equal weight” rating to an “overweight” rating and boosted their price target for the stock from $28.00 to $30.00 in a research note on Tuesday, January 4th.
-Cowen boosted their price target on shares of Halliburton from $28.00 to $33.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 20th.
-Susquehanna upped their target price on shares of Halliburton from $32.00 to $33.00 in a research report on Tuesday.
-Royal Bank of Canada upped their target price on shares of Halliburton from $29.00 to $31.00 and gave the stock an “outperform” rating in a research report on Wednesday, October 20th.
+Other analysts also recently issued research reports about the company.
+Cowen increased their target price on Halliburton from $28.00 to $33.00 and gave the company an outperform rating in a research note on Wednesday, October 20th.
+Royal Bank of Canada increased their target price on Halliburton from $29.00 to $31.00 and gave the company an outperform rating in a research note on Wednesday, October 20th.
 They noted that the move was a valuation call.
-Finally, TheStreet upgraded shares of Halliburton from a “d+” rating to a “c-” rating in a research report on Friday, October 15th.
-Five investment analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, Halliburton presently has an average rating of “Buy” and a consensus target price of $27.51.
+Benchmark assumed coverage on Halliburton in a research note on Friday, November 19th.
+They set a buy rating and a $31.00 target price for the company.
+COKER & PALMER upgraded Halliburton from a sector perform rating to an outperform rating and set a $24.00 target price for the company in a research note on Tuesday, October 12th.
+Finally, Wells Fargo & Company upped their price target on Halliburton from $21.00 to $22.00 and gave the company an equal weight rating in a report on Friday, October 1st.
+Six analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, Halliburton has an average rating of Buy and an average target price of $28.65.

+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 23rd.
+Shareholders of record on Wednesday, March 2nd will be given a $0.12 dividend.
+This represents a $0.48 dividend on an annualized basis and a yield of 1.56%.
+This is a positive change from Halliburton’s previous quarterly dividend of $0.05.
+The ex-dividend date of this dividend is Tuesday, March 1st.
+Halliburton’s dividend payout ratio (DPR) is presently 40.91%.

-In other Halliburton news, insider Joe D. Rainey sold 14,000 shares of the firm’s stock in a transaction dated Friday, January 14th.
-The shares were sold at an average price of $28.50, for a total transaction of $399,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-0.48% of the stock is currently owned by company insiders.
+In related news, CEO Jeffrey Allen Miller sold 33,333 shares of Halliburton stock in a transaction dated Tuesday, January 25th.
+The stock was sold at an average price of $30.00, for a total transaction of $999,990.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Lance Loeffler sold 24,061 shares of the business’s stock in a transaction that occurred on Tuesday, January 25th.
+The stock was sold at an average price of $30.00, for a total value of $721,830.00.
+The disclosure for this sale can be found here.
+Insiders sold a total of 71,394 shares of company stock worth $2,120,820 over the last quarter.
+Corporate insiders own 0.48% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in HAL.
-Sumitomo Mitsui Financial Group Inc. acquired a new position in shares of Halliburton in the 3rd quarter worth approximately $26,000.
-MCF Advisors LLC grew its stake in shares of Halliburton by 265.3% in the 3rd quarter.
-MCF Advisors LLC now owns 1,472 shares of the oilfield services company’s stock worth $32,000 after purchasing an additional 1,069 shares during the last quarter.
-Koshinski Asset Management Inc. acquired a new position in shares of Halliburton in the 3rd quarter worth approximately $34,000.
-Castleview Partners LLC acquired a new position in shares of Halliburton in the 2nd quarter worth approximately $35,000.
-Finally, Alpha Paradigm Partners LLC grew its stake in shares of Halliburton by 433.1% in the 2nd quarter.
-Alpha Paradigm Partners LLC now owns 1,546 shares of the oilfield services company’s stock worth $36,000 after purchasing an additional 1,256 shares during the last quarter.
-75.74% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Sumitomo Mitsui Financial Group Inc. purchased a new stake in Halliburton in the 3rd quarter valued at about $26,000.
+MCF Advisors LLC boosted its holdings in Halliburton by 265.3% in the 3rd quarter.
+MCF Advisors LLC now owns 1,472 shares of the oilfield services company’s stock worth $32,000 after buying an additional 1,069 shares during the period.
+Koshinski Asset Management Inc. bought a new position in Halliburton in the 3rd quarter valued at $34,000.
+Castleview Partners LLC purchased a new stake in shares of Halliburton during the 2nd quarter valued at $35,000.
+Finally, Alpha Paradigm Partners LLC raised its position in Halliburton by 433.1% in the 2nd quarter.
+Alpha Paradigm Partners LLC now owns 1,546 shares of the oilfield services company’s stock worth $36,000 after purchasing an additional 1,256 shares during the period.
+Institutional investors own 75.74% of the company’s stock.

 Halliburton Co engages in the provision of services and products to the energy industry related to the exploration, development and production of oil and natural gas.
 It operates through the following segments: Completion and Production and Drilling and Evaluation.
 The Completion and Production segment delivers cementing, stimulation, intervention, pressure control, specialty chemicals, artificial lift and completion services.